 The required program is called Industrial Code Rule 59, Workplace Safety and Loss Prevention.
 See Code Rule 59.
 It requires a comprehensive safety and loss prevention consultation and evaluation for an employer with:

 The New York Compensation Insurance Rating Board (NYCIRB) issues notices to employers that must participate in the program.
 You can visit the Rating Board's web page for more information about how they determine who receives the notices.
-After the notices are sent, the Labor Department is responsible for monitoring and compliance.
+After the notices are sent, the Department of Labor is responsible for monitoring and compliance.

 Employers that do not follow the law will receive a 5% surcharge on the manual portion of their workers’ compensation premium.
 The surcharge goes up an extra 5% for each year they do not comply.